relaxdiego/terminus/README.md

 virsh start infra-1
 ```

-Repeat the above steps for the confi (configurator) VM.
+Repeat the above steps for the config (configurator) VM.

 Configure Your SSH to Use the Jumpbox